MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 As a result, you should have new entities created with logical definitions and resolved definitions in the **resolved** folder

-Follow comments in the `Program.cs` for each specific fragment.
+Follow comments in `Program.cs` for each specific fragment.